grmxque/HLL_CRCON_All_time_stats/README.md

 # HLL_CRCON_All_time_stats

 A plugin for Hell Let Loose (HLL) CRCON (see : https://github.com/MarechJ/hll_rcon_tool)
-that displays statistic data about the player, either
+that displays statistic data about the player on connect.
-- on connect
-- when asking for them in chat (`!me`) ;

 ![375490122-d8c7be50-aa6e-4949-b789-c327cacb2a1a](https://github.com/user-attachments/assets/4e9105d9-f87b-40e9-a489-da74cbb8f267)